shoggoth/ExplodeFight/README.md

 - Weirding module
 - Do-gooder project
 - Friendship ended with Mudasir
+- Discordian recipe items
+- An open letter to Jochen Mass

 ### Achievements
 - Early adopter - play a pre-release version of the game (for testing also).